Philmod/data2server/README.md

 The data are encoded in JSON.

 If the web server doesn't confirm the data's reception, the data stays in the queue.
-If the queue becomes too large, a .txt file is created with all the datas and send to a FTP.
+If the queue becomes too large, a .txt file is created with all the datas and sent to a FTP.

 Dependencies
 ------------